 Grading is the prerogative of the individual faculty member, consistent with departmental/school/university policy.
 Individual departments may have established grading procedures.
 Faculty members are expected to use good judgment and fair methods in grading.
-It is important that students know on the course syllabus the details of the grading procedure.
-Letter grades currently granted by the University are defined in the University Catalog, for example http://www.lsu.edu/cmscatalog1617/academic-policies.php-policies.
+It is important that students know the details of the grading procedure from the course syllabus.
+Letter grades currently granted by the University are defined in the University Catalog http://webteam.lssu.edu/catalog/cmscatalog2021/.